MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 This workflow requires you to perform steps on Data Box as well as on SharePoint Online.

 1. Order Data Box.

 2. Receive and set up your Data Box.

 3. Copy data from your on-premises file share to folder for Azure Files on your device.

 4. After the copy is complete, ship the device back as per the instructions.

 5. Wait for the data to completely upload to Azure.

 The following steps relate to SharePoint Online.

-6. Create a VM in the Azure portal and mount the Azure file share on it.
+1. Create a VM in the Azure portal and mount the Azure file share on it.

-7. Install the SPMT tool on the Azure VM.
+2. On the Azure VM, install SPMT.

-8. Run the SPMT tool using the Azure file share as the SOURCE.
+3. Using the Azure file share as the SOURCE, run SPMT.

-9. Complete the final steps of the tool.
+4. Complete the final steps of SPMT.

-10. Verify and confirm your data.
+5. Verify and confirm your data.

 ## Use Data Box to copy data